-You need to have a GCSE grade B in Core and Additional Science, or a grade B in Chemistry GCSE as well as grade 5 minimum in Maths and English.
+You need to have a GCSE grade 6 in Core and Additional Science, or a grade 6 in Chemistry GCSE as well as grade 6 minimum in Maths and a grade 5 in English.

 The course consists of 6 modules combined with a Practical Endorsement.